5 Easy Ways to Decorate a Cloche for Fall

 Use a Cloche to Feature a Collection

-Dust off those favorite collections and make them a statement piece!
+Dust off those favorite collections and make them a statement piece by decorating them in a glass cloche for fall!

 For Christmas, I think a bowl of special ornaments would sparkle under a cloche!
 A stack of special dishes become a statement when paired with a cloche.
-You could also style a collection of dried gourds or gathered pinecones to bring in a touch of nature and style your cloche for the fall season.
+Adding small trees, vintage brass deer, or sentimental ornaments would be great collections to feature for Christmas too.

-Pair favorite objects with vintage books to style a more substantial cloche.
+Pair favorite objects with vintage books to style a more substantial glass cloche.

 You all know I love using vintage books in my decor.
 I have a big shelf full of books that I’ve collected for the sole purpose of decorating!